How to Upgrade to Windows 11

 There is still plenty of room for improvement, however.
 For example, partnering with Amazon might make it possible to integrate a native app that allows users to manage their Alexa home ecosystem through their laptops or desktops.
 Alternatively, the Android app integration might allow for Google Home apps to be integrated as well and finally allow users to control the lighting for smart offices, for example.

 Updating to the latest version is just the first step if you want to get the most out of your Windows PC.
 Follow the steps described above to ensure that it is done properly.
-But if you feel more comfortable having an expert take care of it, SolveiQ offers the best solutions to ensure your PC is running optimally.
-You may call our 24/7 help center for assistance and other services, like our System Tuning and Enhanced Experience Services for enhanced computer speed and productivity.
+If you have any trouble see Microsoft website for further clarification.